If I could sum up preparing children to learn in four steps, here is what they would be:

 My marriage is a great place to start developing my character.
 As I learn to follow God’s order in my marriage, to show proper respect to my spouse, to speak kindly and calmly at home, and to pay attention to when my spouse speaks to me, my children will observe my behavior.
 I’ll be acting in the same way I’m expecting them to act.

 Which of these four things is hardest for you?
-Feel free to leave a comment below.
+Jot your answer on a sticky note, to remind you to pray about it.

 In a few days, we’ll cover what, for me, has always be the most challenging part of parenting.
 See you then!